Zireael07/awesome-tabletop-rpgs/readme.md

 - [6d6](https://6d6rpg.com/reviews/) - an awesome d6 system. their wiki, unfortunately, seems to be down (CC)
 - [Adventurers!](https://www.drivethrurpg.com/product/120987/Adventurers-Revised-2Pages-Edition) - an awesome 2d6 system that is free but does NOT have a license specified - i.e. take a look but you can't really remix it
 - [Aurora Engine](https://lynxthoughts.com/aurora/) - a d6 dicepool system that uses half dice (public domain)
+- [Bivius](https://lostpangolin.files.wordpress.com/2016/10/bivius-solo-rpg1.pdf) - simple awesome solo game (CC)
+- [Commonsense](https://www.drivethrurpg.com/product/359829/Commonsense-A-RolePlaying-Game-System) - an awesome solo oracle, not to mention a list of all the simple ways to achieve weird dice (CC)
 - [Crypts and Castles](https://cozycabin.org/cc/) - an awesome simple 2d6 based game (CC)
 - [d6 Pool](https://www.drivethrurpg.com/product/134520/D6Pool-Modern-Roleplaying?src=newest) - what it says on the tin (CC)
 - [Dominion Rules](http://www.dominionrules.org/) - Fantasy and historical based on d12